michaperki/horsey-frontend-app/README.md

 # Horsey
-## Make it a little more interesting
+## Make the game a little more interesting